nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

 ```

->>**If the value = 0, Alpine is not running in FIPS mode!**  Are your Kubernetes Nodes Operating System running as FIPS enabled ?
+>**Note:** If the value = 0, Alpine is **not running in FIPS mode!**  Are your Kubernetes Nodes Operating System running as FIPS enabled ?
 If they are not, then the Ingress Controller cannot run as FIPS enabled.
 If you are unsure, check your Nodes OS for FIPS compliance.
 Also, you MUST be running the NGINX Alpine based image with FIPS added.

 <br/>